Chocolate Chip Zucchini Muffins are light and tender, whole grain, chocolate chip zucchini muffins.

 Anyways, speaking of cute 4-year-olds who are too smart for their own good…these little chocolate chip zucchini muffins had him licking his lips with every bite!
 They are fantastic, and fantastically easy!

 Maybe some of you were intrigued by this muffin recipe because you have a lot of garden zucchini you want to use up.
-If that’s the case, you should totally make this lemon pesto pasta for dinner, or these grilled Hawaiian chicken teriyaki bowls.
+If that’s the case, you should totally make this Lemon Zucchini Bread or these grilled Hawaiian chicken teriyaki bowls.

 Or, maybe some of you are like me and would go out and buy zucchini just to make these muffins.
 You really should.